guillermoamaral/Webside/docs/api/code/methods/get.md

 ```

 ## Method AST
-As metioned above, the AST of methods retrieved by this request can be obtained by specifying the option `ast=true`.
-Though this option is not mandatory, Webside will take advantage of it whenever it is provided.
+As metioned above, the AST of methods could be obtained by specifying the option `ast=true`.
+Though this option is not mandatory, Webside will take advantage of it when available.
-In case it is implemented, the `ast` property withing a `method` should have following `node` structure:
+In case it is provided, the expected structure of the `ast` property should have following `node` structure:

 ```json
 {